 Wet steam is a mixture of steam and water.
-Water droplets retain heat a little better than steam can, making wet steam the faster, more-surgical option for ice dam removal.
-It allows us to deploy our chunk-cutting technique.
+Water droplets retain heat much better than vaporized steam can.
+That makes wet steam the faster, more-surgical option for ice dam removal.
+It allows us to deploy our chunk-cutting technique faster than we could if we used only dry steam.
 By the way, the amount of liquid water in wet steam is not enough to compromise your roof.

 Fact 6: The operator’s technique and skill matter more than the steamer itself ever will.

 If you need major surgery, do you try to find the surgeon with the fanciest scalpel?
 No. You try to find the finest surgeon.
 If your surgeons’ website is all about his or hers fancy scalpel, you might want to find a new surgeon.

 You already know that expertise matters more than tools do, more often than not.
 (Most ice dam removal companies only have clunker equipment, but you get our point.)